oussama-fa/Quad/README.md

-# YouMustKnow: Pattern Generator in Go
+# Quad: Pattern Generator in Go

 Welcome to **Quad**, a beginner-friendly project showcasing various implementations of rectangular pattern generation in **Go (Golang)**.
 This project was developed during a one-week study at **Zone01 Oujda**, focusing on **DevOps** concepts and practical programming.